 To some, it may seem premature to prepare the successor to a technology that consumers barely have access too.
 However, to those working on the technology, it may feel like time is already running short.
 According to a Samsung whitepaper, it takes an average of ten years for a new standard to progress from the initial research phases to commercialisation.
 5G took just eight years.
 Samsung touted a possible deployment date of 2028 to 2030 for the technology, meaning work must begin now to keep up with the pace of progress.

-6G: High-band, high-speedThe most obvious advantage 6G has are faster data transfer speeds on offer, enabled by using higher spectrum bands.
+6G: High-band, high-speedFaster data transfer speeds are one fo the most obvious advantages 6G will have over previous generations, enabled by using higher spectrum bands.
 In March 2019, the Federal Communications Commission (FCC) in the United States made experimental licenses available in the 95 gigahertz (GHz) to 3 terahertz (THz) range, significantly beyond the current spectrum open to 5G.

 A step up in the spectrum will allow 6G peak data rates up to 50 times faster than the 5G standard.
 The 6G user-experienced data rate is expected to reach 1,000 Mbps, ten times faster than the user-experienced data rate of 5G.
 While higher-band spectrum brings faster speeds it also poses problems that need to be solved, including difficulties in penetrating walls and water.